purpleidea/flabbergast/flabbergast-manual.md

 First, it can be extremely useful for debugging purposes to tinker with subexpressions.
 For instance, if there is a condition that isn't working properly, it could be useful to override the condition and check if the output is at least correct.
 Second, the user might be doing something sufficiently different that overriding that condition is helpful.
 Perhaps they need an extra clause or there is a special case where that logic isn't appropriate.

 In a language designed around exceptions, exposing the inner workings is a feature, not a bug.
-However, this implies a larger interface surface, which is more difficult to maintain.
-Obviously, a balance must be struck.
+However, this implies a larger interface surface, which is more difficult to maintain–a balance must be struck.
 The language has made interface simpler, so adding some extra complexity is not as grievous.
 It's also worth noting that some overrides of non-existent attribute is dead, but not dangerous, code.
 As a general rule, the real description of the interface belongs in documentation (either external or comments) that describe the interface.

 When writing templates, it is good style to separate attributes into blocks: the “parameters”, “private” intermediate attributes, and “output” attributes.